How to Answer “Tell Me About Yourself,” According to Recruiters

 - Remember it’s not a date.

 Self-awareness is a great indicator of emotional intelligence, which is a soft skill that hiring managers seek.
 “When I ask this [tell me about yourself] question, I’m not so much looking for a specific answer as I am self-awareness and preparation,” says Alex Robinson, HR Manager at Team Building Hero.
-Having a go-to elevator speech ready can be hugely helpful.

 And as for professionalism?
 That should be a given.
 Employers want to know that you are a mature and seasoned enough communicator to maintain professional relationships.
 Caitlin Cooke, an advisor for career accelerator Pathrise, tells job candidates to lead with “any formal education or training information,” and to “make sure to include your graduation date if applicable.”
 After that, she suggests that you transition into highlighting your best accomplishments related to the field, and cover “any technologies, tools, languages, or other keywords that are relevant to the role.”